-Over the past four years, Vanessa Safavi (*1980, Lausanne, Switzerland) has been developing a deep and fascinating research around plastics, especially silicone, which attracts her by its allegory of beauty and perversion, transformation, its mutability and plasticity.
+Vanessa Safavi has been over the years developing a deep and fascinating research around plastics, especially silicone, which attracts her by its allegory of beauty and perversion, transformation, its mutability and plasticity.
 Silicone and silicon play an important role in the modern world economy, being present in the chemical, electronic and computing industry, and especially in medicine, where its use in plastic surgery has been increasing immensely over the last decades.

 Although the use of plastics have extensively been explored in the visual arts, literature and science fiction, Vanessa Safavi’s interest lies in the playful and elastic aspect of the silicone, which allows her to produce fleshy and slimy surfaces.
 Through her works, the artist explores diverse forms of sexuality and fashion that evolve in our digital and contemporary era.
 Moreover, her interpretation of silicone relates to conceive and celebrate a sexualized and powerful body as a creative and communicative tool, and not as an object.

-«histoires, historias», the picture that illustrates Safavi’s exhibition, shows a woman wearing white jeans and a short top made of aluminum.
-The choice to use aluminum came also as a reference to Lygia Cark’s sculptures «Bichos».
-The small metal constructions were called «Beasts» for their organic character.
+Histoires, Historias, the picture that illustrates Safavi’s exhibition, shows a woman wearing white jeans and a short top made of aluminum.
+The choice to use aluminum came also as a reference to Lygia Cark’s sculptures, titled Bichos (Critters) for their organic character.
 They represent the last stage of Lygia Clarks’s geometric research before she started exploring more conceptually ephemeral and sensory forms.
-In an attempt to refer to Lygia Clark’s body of work, Safavi designed a series of sculptures made of aluminum sheets that evoke the failure to reproduce «Bichos».
-“Failed” because they have existed in a context that has changed, that refers to a past, which the artist has never encountered.
+Alluding to Lygia Clark’s body of work, Safavi designed a series of sculptures made of aluminum sheets that display her failure to reproduce Bichos.
+These sculptures are labeled as “failures” because they exist in a context that has changed, referring to a past which the artist has never encountered.
 Safavi thus prefers to give them the shape of a new existence.

 Displayed on the floor, her works structure the void and remain sculptures at same time.
-As ruins in an abandoned city, their surfaces reflect all sources of light and sketch beautiful distorted, almost psychedelic images.
-Closer, crystalline dashes of an unknown liquid seem to flow down the metallic surfaces.
-Silent and enigmatic, almost invisible they could be tears or slobber but the title «Antropofàgia» remains clearly a reference to Clark’s work and the Brazilian art history.
-It evokes also the organic and the softness in a “swallowed-up” past and a raw physical murmur.
+As ruins in an abandoned city, their surfaces reflect all sources of light and sketch distorted, almost psychedelic images.
+Up close, crystalline dashes of an unknown liquid seem to flow down the metallic surfaces.
+Silent and enigmatic, almost invisible, what is on the surface is unknown, but the title Antropofàgia is nevertheless a clear reference to Clark’s work and Brazilian art history.
+It evokes the organic softness in a “swallowed-up” past and a raw physical murmur.